 - we expect children to listen carefully to instructions in lessons.
-If they do not do so, we ask them either to move to a place nearer the teacher or teaching assistant or to sit on their own. - we expect children to try their best in all activities.
-If they do not do so, we may ask them to repeat a task. - if a child is disruptive in class, the teacher or teaching assistant reprimands him or her.
-If a child misbehaves repeatedly, we remove the child from the rest of the class until he or she calms down and is in a position to work sensibly again with others. - the safety of the children is paramount in all situations.
-If a child's behaviour endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session. - if a child threatens, hurts or bullies another child, the class teacher records the incident and appropriate action is taken.
+If they do not do so, we ask them either to move to a place nearer the teacher or teaching assistant. - we expect children to try their best in all activities.
+If they do not do so, we will offer guidance and support. - if a child is disruptive in class, the teacher or teaching assistant reminds them of the expectation.
+If a child misbehaves repeatedly, the child is moved from the rest of the class until they calm down and is in a position to work again with others. - the safety of the children is paramount in all situations.
+If a child's behaviour endangers the safety of others, the class teacher stops the activity and the class will be moved. - if a child threatens, hurts or bullies another child, the class teacher records the incident using MyConcern as an incident of child-on-child abuse and appropriate action is taken.
 If a child repeatedly acts in a way that disrupts or upsets others, the school contacts the child's parents and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the child.

-If a child breaks the Golden Rules in consequence, there will be a sanction.
-It is our belief that sanctions consistently and firmly applied will result in boundaries being clearly drawn and, therefore, good behaviour promoted.
-It is important to remember at all times to criticise and target the behaviour and not the child:
+If a child breaks the Golden Rules in consequence, there may be a sanction.
+It is our belief that sanctions consistently and firmly applied will result in boundaries being clearly drawn and, therefore, positive behaviour promoted.
+It is important to remember at all times to target the behaviour and not the child:

-- Praise: praise those children sitting nearby showing appropriate behaviour in class. - Non-Verbal: a look, shake of the head, a slow walk to the child, a hand placed on the shoulder.

-- Verbal: a reminder of the Golden Rules.
-At this stage, it is hoped that this will be in a 1:1 situation, quietly, without the rest of the class becoming distracted. - Verbal Warning: a clear, concise message.
-For example: "If you carry on with that behaviour/ if you do not complete that task, then you will lose five minutes of Golden Time." - Time Out: the child is asked to move from their seat to another (if space is available, a designated area), where they will have a clear explanation of the behaviour required for them to return to their original seat.
-This 'behaviour' may be the completion of task or a time period of appropriate action. - Referral to Senior Staff: a child with persistent behaviour problems may be referred to a senior member of staff, who will decide on an appropriate sanction. eg the child to work in another class for a period of up to 30 minutes; loss of Free Time; loss of Golden Time; a written apology may be appropriate.
+- Praise: praise children showing appropriate behaviour in class. - Non-Verbal: a look, shake of the head, a slow walk to the child. - Verbal: a reminder of the Golden Rules.
+At this stage, it is hoped that this will be in a 1:1 situation, quietly, without the rest of the class becoming distracted. - Verbal Warning: a clear, concise message. - Time Out: the child is asked to move from their seat to another (if space is available, a designated area), where they will have a clear explanation of the behaviour required for them to return to their original seat.
+This 'behaviour' may be the completion of task or a time period of appropriate action. - Referral to Senior Staff: a child displaying persistent behaviours may be referred to a senior member of staff, who will decide on an appropriate sanction. e.g., the child to work in another class for a period of up to 30 minutes; loss of free time; a written apology may be appropriate.
+Children who need to see a senior member of staff will be planned. - Fast Track: for certain severe behaviours, a child will be referred directly to the Headteacher, e.g., serious fighting; bullying behaviour including racism; bad language; defiance; damaging school or others' property, bringing objects in from home to threaten.
+Due to the seriousness of these behaviours the parents will be contacted at this stage.
+The behaviour may necessitate suspension where a child will be working away from the class for a day.